Acting Chief of Staff

 Chief Advisor for Regulatory Affairs

-Sean Moriarty serves as Chief Advisor for Regulatory Affairs to Commissioner McCabe.
+Sean Moriarty serves as Chief Advisor for Regulatory Affairs to Acting Commissioner Shawn M. LaTourette.

 Sean leads and manages the DEP’s internal legal team and serves as its general counsel on all matters of regulatory compliance and rule-making.
 He also is a member of the Commissioner’s executive team, providing input on priority initiatives that include climate change and environmental justice.